 Movement: An independent division of a musical composition.

 Neoclassicism: A 19th-century trend in music characterized by features of 17th and 18th-century music.

-Nocturne: A romantic character piece, usually for piano, with an expressive, dreamy, or pensive melody.
+Nocturne: A piece of music appropriate to the night or evening, usually a romantic character piece for piano, with an expressive, dreamy, or pensive melody.

 Non troppo: Not too fast.